Buffalo Bills vs. Jacksonville Jaguars NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Jacksonville has combined with its opponents to score more than 48.5 points in three of seven games this season.
+- Jacksonville and its opponents have combined to score more than 48.5 points in three of seven games this season.

-- Sunday's over/under is 1.8 points lower than the two team's combined 50.3 points per game average.
+- Sunday's total is 1.8 points lower than the two team's combined 50.3 points per game average.

-- This contest's over/under is 3.9 points more than the 44.6 these two squads combine to allow per game this season.
+- These two squads combine to surrender 44.6 points per game, 3.9 fewer than this contest's over/under.

-- Bills games this season feature an average total of 49.6 points, a number 1.1 points higher than Sunday's over/under.

 - The 46.8 PPG average total in Jaguars games this season is 1.7 points fewer than this game's over/under.